Surface area:

 However, too much of a slope is a disadvantage for all other general bounce houses.

-We have placed many bounce houses in the road:
+We have placed many bounce houses in the road!

-if, for example, the road area is a cul-de-sac; and you
+If, for example, the road area is a cul-de-sac; and you

 have permission from your neighbors, such as a "Block-Party".